aczw/cuda-path-tracer/README.md

 We should not perform work on paths that may have already completed.
 This can occur in two ways: the path has intersected with a light, and the path has traveled out of bounds.
 The third possibility, of course, is that the path has not finished traveling.
 It can be considered an "intermediate."

 These 3 cases informed the design of my `Intersection` object.
-It's just a `std::variant`[^4] in disguise, modeling the three possibilities above.
+It's just a `std::variant` in disguise, modeling the three possibilities above.
 In other words, it's a [sum type](https://en.wikipedia.org/wiki/Tagged_union).

 ```cpp
 struct OutOfBounds {};